ocropus-archive/DUP-ocr2021/README.md

+# Summer School Tutorial

+In this tutorial, we look at how to train OCR systems when you have no or little labeled training data.

+- discussion of deep learning for OCR: text recognition, segmentation, preprocessing
+- different kinds of self-supervised, semi-supervised, and unsupervised training for OCR
+- representation of big OCR datasets using WebDataset, shards, and OCR
+- large scale data processing with Docker and Kubernetes

+The tutorial will consist of short presentations and hands-on experimentation.

 # Setting Up your Machine

-For the tutorial, you need a running version of docker.
+For the tutorial, you need a running version of docker and a Linux environment, preferably Ubuntu 20.04.

+**Please set up the environment before the start of the tutorial so that you can get started right away.**

 Ideally, you should also have a GPU available to you, though you can run the scripts (albeit slowly) without a GPU.

 ## Setup on Linux